Anonym-Bruker/tellsick_temperatur/README.md

 	"port": 8081
     }

-AUTHKEY is the token key you can get from: https://tellstick-server.readthedocs.io/en/latest/api/authentication.html#step-1-request-a-request-token
+AUTHKEY is the local token key you can get from your local Tellstick (use your local IP): https://tellstick-server.readthedocs.io/en/latest/api/authentication.html#step-1-request-a-request-token

 ## How to start?
 Check out this code.
-Create common.json in a the config-folder, according to above.
+Create common.json in a config-folder, according to above.

 Run the following command once to download modules: npm install